What to know about the 145th running of the Kentucky Derby

 How can I watch the 2019 Kentucky Derby?
 NBC is home to the 145th Kentucky Derby, providing comprehensive race coverage and analysis live on TV and NBCSports.com before, during and after.
 NBC will also broadcast the 2019 Preakness Stakes and 2019 Belmont Stakes.
 See the broadcast schedule here.

 How are horses picked for the Derby?
 Only 3-year-old Thoroughbreds can qualify for the Kentucky Derby.
 Eligible horses compete in the Race to the Kentucky Derby, a series of 35 races around the world.
 Horses win points for finishing in the top four spots, and the 20 horses with the most points at the end of the series gain entry into the Derby.
 (However, sometimes horses will scratch, giving another the opportunity to run in the Derby.)
-Wood Memorial winner Tacitus topped the field with 150 points, and Arkansas Derby winner Omaha Beach was close behind with 137.5 points.
+Wood Memorial winner Tacitus topped the field with 150 points.

 On Tuesday, April 30, all 20 horses were assigned a starting position.
 See the post positions for the 2019 Kentucky Derby here.